magmafellow/direct-chat/README.md

 This app lets you to create a chat then you can add some members into it.
-A profile section is also available for you
+A profile section is also available for you.
 You can say some information about yourself.

 This project is being processed by vercel.